lwp-emelnik/postmediafile/README.md

 The script can be used to support the scenario, when a user keeps all their media files and comments to them locally, and posts some of them to the Internet.

-The script is being developed, it is not ready to be used yet.
+Just clone or [download](https://github.com/lwp-emelnik/videouploader/archive/main.zip) this repository, it's portable ready to use.

 ### Currently supported